My Cat Kato vs. The Kona Coffee Plant

 Who will win?

-In our household, we hope that Kato will throw in the towel and announce her retirement.
-We do our best to keep Kato away from Kona, but we aren’t always successful.
+In our household, we hope Kato will throw in the towel and announce her retirement.
+We do our best to keep Kato from Kona but aren’t always successful.
 Maybe we can get Don King to convince Kato to move on to a new challenge, like attacking the cat in the mirror.
 Meanwhile, the Kona continues its rope-a-dope* strategy.
-Is the Kona conserving energy or will Kato deliver the knockout punch?
+Is the Kona conserving energy, or will Kato deliver the knockout punch?
 Ding!

-Rope-A-Dope: In 1974, Muhammed Ali fought heavily-favored George Foreman in Zaire in a fight known as “The Rumble in the Jungle”.
+Rope-A-Dope: In 1974, Muhammed Ali fought heavily favored George Foreman in Zaire in a fight known as “The Rumble in the Jungle.”
 Foreman was considered the hardest puncher in heavyweight history, but Ali won.
-Ali backed himself up against the ropes and let Foreman punch until tiring himself out.
-Later Ali came off the ropes to win the fight.
+Ali backed up against the ropes and let Foreman punch him until he tired himself.
+Later, Ali came off the ropes to win the fight.
 Muhammed Ali called this his “rope-a-dope” technique.

-UPDATE June 2000: The winner of the Kato vs Kona battle, turned out to be the Kona plant.
-The Kona plant hung in through several beatings until eventually Kato got bored and started picking on the leather couch.
+UPDATE June 2000: The Kato vs. Kona battle winner turned out to be the Kona plant.
+The Kona plant hung in through several beatings until, eventually, Kato got bored and started picking on the leather couch.
 Prior to moving from Alexandria to San Diego, the plant was donated to our neighborhood coffee shop.
-Today that plant sits proudly in the front window of the Starbucks at 1464 N. Beauregard Street in Alexandria, VA.
+Today, that plant sits proudly in the front window of the Starbucks at 1464 N. Beauregard Street in Alexandria, VA.
 Kato also moved to San Diego.
 There are no plans for a rematch.